 Burned trestle over Crab Creek necessitates detour using Lower Crab Creek Road

 Royal City Junction-Warden Detour.
 Tracks remain in place and sections of rail are considered active between Royal City Junction and Warden.
-See detour on map above.
+There is a 39 mile detour required.

 Short detour near Lind due to missing trestle.